+Military service meaning?
 I wanted to hear from women who have served.
-So I asked what does your military service mean to you?
+So I asked what military service means to you?
 How has it affected you into who you are today?
 These are the answers I received.
 You can still participate by commenting with your answer in the comments.

 For me, my life was forever changed the day I decided to join the Air Force.
 I have seen the world in ways I could have never imagined.
 My life is so different than I ever expected.